gitlabhq/gitlabhq/doc/development/ee_features.md

-To separate EE-specific styles in SCSS files, If a component you're adding styles for, is limited to only EE, it is better to have a separate SCSS file in appropriate directory within `assets/stylesheets` such that the file will only exist in EE codebase.
+To separate EE-specific styles in SCSS files, If a component you're adding styles for, is limited to only EE, it is better to have a separate SCSS file in appropriate directory within `ee/app/assets/stylesheets/ee` such that the file will only exist in EE codebase.

-In some cases, this is not entirely possible and creating dedicated SCSS file is an overkill, for eg; a text style of some component is different for EE.
+In some cases, this is not entirely possible and creating dedicated SCSS file is an overkill, e.g. a text style of some component is different for EE.
 In such cases, styles are usually kept in stylesheet that is common for both CE and EE, and it is wise to isolate such ruleset from rest of CE rules (along with adding comment describing the same) to avoid conflicts during CE to EE merge.